cosmosprotector/miniapp-healthy-mudra/README.md

-# miniapp-healthy-mudra
+# mini-app-helthy-mudra
-a miniapp that shows basic yoga mudra helping you approve health status
+a mini-app that can show you the basic yoga mudra helping you approve health condition